-AC and furnace units that are equipped with modern advancements and emphasis energy efficiency are classified as High Efficiency HVAC systems.
+AC and furnace units that are equipped with modern advancements and emphasize energy efficiency are classified as High Efficiency HVAC systems.
 A high efficiency HVAC system is built to operate differently than standard systems.
 They focus on operating at optimal speeds and consistency to lower energy consumption and generate energy savings.
 To determine a unit’s classification, measuring methods like SEER and AFUE calculate and rate the efficiency of all HVAC systems.
 The recent improvements of HVAC systems offer many benefits over standard units such as savings, better comfort, and more!

 What is SEER Rating?